flan/sillytavern.diy/guides/api_or_model_specific/tuning.md

 A *very* common beginner mistake is to set your context as high as possible.
 When it comes to maintaining an LLM's focus on subject-matter, less is usually better.
 As this number grows, not only will you be spending more time or money on input-token processing cost, but you are also asking the LLM to search through many more pages of often-meaningless flavour text, like "he said", conjunctions, and *so many* "the"s.
 Having some of this is good for maintaining a consistent writing style, but having too many will cause your important plot-points to become lost in the sea of data, and it's all just text to an LLM.

 As of late 2025, it is strongly recommended that you start with a context-size of 16k (`16384`) and scale it up (or sometimes down) in steps of 2k (`2048`) up to a maximum of 32k (`32768`).
-Smaller models usually maintain better focus with smaller contexts, while larger models can sometimes find something useful in a large window, but your overall quality will go up with numbers like these.
+Smaller models usually maintain better focus with smaller contexts, while larger models can sometimes find something useful in a large window, but your overall experience will be better with numbers like these.

-While there is a case for large contexts, such as searching a knowledgebase or looking for patterns in code, those typically have a lot of structure for an LLM agent to work with; a creating story does not.
+While there is a case for large contexts, such as searching a knowledgebase or looking for patterns in code, those typically have a lot of structure for an LLM agent to work with; a creative story does not.

 Let mechanisms like SillyTavern's built-in "Summarize" extension, or some other popular World Info extensions, help to keep your story on track, and help them out with custom lorebooks or Author's Note entries.